 ….you buy used!
 Viola!
 Problem solved.

 Where else can you get nice preowned furniture for low prices?

 Check estate sales.
 You can find things like dining sets (often barely used), entertainment centers, china cabinets, jewelry armoires, safes, and so on.

 Another of my preferred places to get used furniture is Facebook Marketplace.
 It’s local stuff, and it’s nice dealing directly with a seller in a more laid-back setting.

-If you do get something used that’s fabric covered, pick up a can of Lysol disinfectant spray and use the whole damn thing!
+If you do get something used that’s fabric covered, pick up a can of Lysol disinfectant spray and empty the whole damn thing all over your piece!